Garlic Infused Scalloped PotatoesCourse: DinnerCuisine: AmericanDifficulty: Easy

 1/2 cup grated aged cheddar

-FOOTNOTE: Ham, bacon, scallops, broccoli or spinach can also be added to the potatoes to switch it up and create a complete meal.
+- Add ham, bacon, scallops, broccoli or spinach to switch it up the potatoes and create a complete meal.